getodk/docs/docs/docs-tech-guide.rst

    .. admonition:: When you just can't fix the error...

-      If you've done your best and asked on the |odk-slack|_, and you still cannot correct the warning, stop worrying about it and skip to the next step.
+      If you've done your best and you still cannot correct the warning, stop worrying about it and skip to the next step.
       When you submit your changes on GitHub, include a note about the warning.